jkianese/p7-react-map-final/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br><br>
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>

 This is a project I completed for Udacity's Front-End Web Development Nanodegree Program, using React to create a single-page application of a Neighborhood Map.
-Requirements included creating a map with Google Maps and at least one third-party API, along with animated markers and a filtered query list. <br><br>
+Requirements included creating a map with Google Maps and at least one third-party API, along with animated markers and a filtered query list. <br>

 ## Technologies and Dependencies Used: